Mutesi-alin/data-structure/README.md

 #DATA SCIENCE

-##PYTHON STACK AND TUPLES EXAMPLES
+STACK

-This project demonstrates examples of using stacks and tuples in Python it covers basic operations, common use cases, and best practices.
+This project demonstrates examples of using stacks  in Python it covers basic operations, common use cases, and best practices.
- Stacks are lists of elements where new elements are added at the start of the list or removed at the end of the list. tuple are immutable.
+ Stacks are lists of elements where new elements are added at the start of the list or removed at the end of the list. tuple are immutable

-In this pull request, I made several improvements related to stack and tuple.
-In this work,  I added a unit test to cover push, and pop operators in the stack and merged two tuples.
+TUPLESis
+Tuples are collections of ordered, immutable data structures.
+In addition to accessing individual elements, you can iterate over tuples using a for loop.
+This makes it easy to perform operations on each component in turn.

+ QUEUES

+  a queue is a linear data structure that follows the First In First Out (FIFO) principle.
+ This means that the least recently added item is removed first